OScollab/osdiversity/code-of-conduct-enforcement/decisions/communication/decision-comms/reported/decision-reported-level-1.md

 Dear [Individual],

-This email is to let you know that, in the last few weeks,   [orgname] received a report that you violated Mozilla’s Community Participation Guidelines (“CPG”).
+This email is to let you know that recently, [orgname] received a report that you violated Mozilla’s Community Participation Guidelines (“CPG”).
 These alleged violations took place [location].
 The actions that are alleged to have violated the CPG are:

 * Incident: [description]

-These reports were reviewed, and an investigation conducted by [a working group/name of person].
+This report was reviewed, and an investigation conducted by [a working group/name of person].
 We have determined that a material portion of  the violation is substantiated to our satisfaction following [orgname's] investigative process.

 The decision was made to issue you a private warning.
 This warning comes with responsibility to cease actions like this in future while representing or participating in[orgname] communities.